ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_3_interp_gapfil.md

 Since the two plots overlay each other, you can see the "missing" values in blue and all the ones in the reduced dataset in red.

-To do a linear interpolation between each adjacent points you can use a numpy function, np.interp().
+To do a linear interpolation between each adjacent points you can use a numpy function, np.interp() or a built-in pandas method.
 You can find its documentation [here](https://numpy.org/doc/stable/reference/generated/numpy.interp.html).
 The function takes 3 main arguments:
 1. The x-coordinates for which the data shall be interpolated
 2. The x-coordinates of the input data
 3. The y-values of the input data

-The catch however is that the function will return NaN if there are NaN-values in the input arrays.
+The catch with the numpy function however is that the function will return NaN if there are NaN-values in the input arrays.
-That means we have to handle the NaNs before.
+The pandas function is a lot easier, but we will have to deal more with this problem of getting rid of NaN values later when we use other models, so we can practice getting rid of NaN data in our training data now anyways.
 Specifically we will do the following:
 - find indices of NaN values
 - find indices of non-NaN-values
-- give ONLY the non-NaN-values as the 2nd and 3rd argument
-- give only the NaN-indices as the first argument

-function:
+- first argument is where to interpolate, so provide the indices of the NaN values
+- second and third arguments are the x and y values of the adjacent non-NaN values, so provide the index and the y-values at the non-NaN indices

 ```python
 # 1. get indices of missing and present points: